wilmotha/Remote-Controlled-Bot/README.md

-# Lab8
+# Remote Controlled Bot
-Transmit and receive data using USART
+Transmit commands to bot using USART